REDISCOVER YOUR CHILD-LIKE ENTHUSIASM AND LOVE FOR LIFE THAT’S CONTAGIOUS. ACHOO, NOW IT’S ON YOU…

 As for former me, I worked in the experiential marketing world in the big city (no, not New York.
 But if you ask my family, I’m a city slicker).
 I wore a new hat (and sometimes costume) every day to play a part.
 I’ve been a spokesmodel at countless festivals, tradeshows, and sporting and concert venues.
 And I’ve been published as both a model and writer.
 Fun, right?
 That’s what I thought.

 Nah, I’m kiddin’!
-I moved back to my hometown, am learning to work on the farm, and I’ve traveled to dozens of cities and countries since making that life change.
+I moved back to my hometown, drive combine for my dad in the fall, and I’ve traveled to dozens of cities and countries since making that life change.
+Along the way, I met and married a goofy, kind-hearted, health nut (with a weakness for pizza and chocolate chip cookies) hockey player.
+And we recently started a joint venture for our best creation yet- our son!
 The ‘fun’ work?
-Ya, I still do it sometimes (it’s hard to give up).
-But now I have a company that hires staff to do the ‘fun work’.
-In school, I also recall wanting to design daywear lingerie-inspired clothing and live in my dad’s primitive cabin in the woods, but hold your horses!
+Now I own a company that hires brand ambassadors and promotional models for experiential marketing work.
+In school, I also recall wanting to design totally impractical and fabulous clothing and live in my dad’s primitive cabin in the woods, but hold your horses!
 We’ll get there too.

 That’s where Native Gypsies comes in.
 My friend Makenzie and I grew up in the same town, had very similar upbringings, and then went very different directions for a decade or more.
 Still, we both ended up in the exact same place (well, down the street from one another).
 She’s another peculiar, curious cat, just like you and me.
 I wish we had a picture of our first meditation experience to show you.
 We were two gangly, giddy, curly-haired 14 year olds, and I was trying to instruct both of us on how to meditate in the school locker room.
 If I remember correctly, some older, cooler girls came in, and we were humiliated and scurried away!